arjenv/PIC_Oled_library/README.md

 I used old-school stuff, PIC16F628a, HI-TECH compiler and MPLAB (not X)

-You'll have to change the #include <htc.h> If you use the modern stuff try <xc.c> :-)
+You'll have to change the #include <htc.h> If you use the modern stuff. try <xc.c> :-)

 Tried to 'catch' all eventualities for the x- and y positions but might have missed something in the beta test.